temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-template.md

 ## Implementation
 The Selenium Template will provision the following:

-- Windows 2016 VM with below software/packages pre-installed:
+- Windows 2016 VM with the below software/packages pre-installed:

     - Open JAVA / JDK  1.8